asbor/iu-project-software-engineering/doc/Assignments-Portfolio_DLMCSPSE01 .md

 ### 1.2.2.
 Development phase/reflection phase

-In this phase, the implementation starts.
+In this phase, **the implementation starts**.
 In addition, there are several activities to ensure that the developed application meets customer requirements, that it can be deployed, maintained, and further developed.
-Take care that you establish version and release control of the software and the corresponding architecture documentation.
+Take care that you establish **version and release control** of the software and the corresponding architecture documentation.

 - You set up the frameworks and tools that you described in the conception phase.
 - You select third-party libraries you can build upon.
 - You refine the requirements gathered in the conception phase.